reaktor/learn-rx/README.md

 Usage
 =====

-Point your browser to start.html
+Clone this and point your browser to file://.../start.html

 Commands